 [email@example.com ~]# nvm ls-remote . . . v5.8.0 v5.9.0 v5.9.1 v5.10.0 v5.10.1 v5.11.0 v6.0.0

 Install the version you want with the command:

 Configure nvm to use the version of Node.js that you just downloaded, the command is:

 To verify the current version of Node.js installed, the command is:

 Congratulations!
 You have successfully installed Node.js.
 Thanks for using this tutorial for installing Node.js on Ubuntu 18.04 LTS (Bionic Beaver) system.
-For additional help or useful information, we recommend you to check the official Node.js website.
+For additional help or useful information, we recommend you check the official Node.js website.